davidlday/bookworm-restserver/README.md

 # bookworm-restservice

-A REST API wrapper for the [Bookworm]() library, which also includes an API for extracting text from various document formats using Apache Tekka.
+A REST API wrapper for the [Bookworm]() library, including an API for extracting text from various document formats using Apache Tekka.

 ## Download